Here's what's in the Senate stimulus plan - KRDO

 Unemployment assistance

-The President’s plan had called for continuing the benefits through the end of September.
+The President’s plan had called for providing a $400 boost and continuing the benefits through the end of September.

 Minimum wage

-Note: This story has been updated with latest details from the Senate bill.